Lake services and information

 Read how our region worked to keep our lakes and Puget Sound clean and healthy, including the early days of sewage treatment and disposal in King County, the birth of Metro and development of regional facilities to process the waste produced by our metropolitan area.

-- The birth of Metro
+- The birth of Metro (external link)

 - Lake Washington story

 A discussion about the value of Lake Washington, its past pollution problems and subsequent efforts to clean up the lake.